ashikin0112/ETL/README.md

 The Chinook sample database includes:

 - 11 tables
-- A variety of indexes, primary and foreign key constraints
+- Information about primary and foreign key constraints
 - The addition of new 'TrackMediaType' transformed table.
 This transformation involves combining information from two separate tables (tracks and media_types) into a new table.